TimefoldAI/timefold-solver/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 Describe the issue you are experiencing here.
 Tell us what you were trying to do and what happened.
-Provide a clear and concise description of what the problem is.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Describe clearly and concisely what you expected to happen.

 **Actual behavior**
-A clear and concise description of what actually happened.
+Describe clearly and concisely what actually happened.

 **To Reproduce**
-Link to a small reproducer (preferably a Maven project if the issue is not Gradle-specific) or attach an archive containing the reproducer to the issue.
+Link to a small reproducer or attach an archive containing the reproducer to the issue.
-Alternatively, provide clear and concise steps to reproduce the behavior:
+Alternatively, provide clear and concise steps to reproduce the behavior.

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 ## Environment